cds-snc/gcds-docs/src/en/components/text/design.md

 - Set the text size based on the role of the content and product context.
 - Use regular text for most non-heading content.
 Regular text uses the default font size.
+- Only use small text for supporting information like captions or footnotes.

 ### Use text styling sparingly